 The privacy and security of your information is important to us.
 This notice explains who we are, the types of information we hold, how we use it, who we share it with and how long we keep it.
 It also informs you of certain rights you have regarding your personal information under current data protection law.
+We will update this notice as required and at least annually (every December).
+Therefore, we suggest you revisit this notice every December to keep yourself informed.
 The terms used in this Fair Processing Notice are based on the Information Commissioner’s Office.
 You can find out more about the ICO here: https://ico.org.uk.

 Who are we?

-Lutine Assurance Services Limited is a trading name of URIS Group Limited.
-URIS Group Limited (part of The Ardonagh Group of companies) is the Data Controller of the information you provide us and is registered with the Information Commissioner’s Office for the products and services we provide to you.
+Lutine is a trading name of Lutine Assurance Services Limited (part of The Ardonagh Group of companies).
+Lutine Assurance Services Limited is the Data Controller of the information you provide us and is registered with the Information Commissioner’s Office for the products and services we provide to you.

-You can contact us for general data protection queries by email to DataProtection@urisgroup.co.uk or in writing to The Data Protection Officer, URIS Group Limited, Quay Point, Lakeside Boulevard, Doncaster, DN4 5PL.
+You can contact us for general data protection queries by email to DataProtection@lutine.com or in writing to The Data Protection Officer, Lutine Assurance Services Limited, Quay Point, Lakeside Boulevard, Doncaster, DN4 5PL.
 Please advise us of as much detail as possible to comply with your request.

 For further information about The Ardonagh Group of companies please visit http://www.ardonagh.com/about-us/business-portfolio